 The length of the list your function returns should equal the number of links followed along the path PLUS 1.
 For example, if t1 and t2 are equal, then (list t1) is one valid answer (the number of links followed is 0; the list has length 1).

 Hint: You will need a helper function that finds a path from one of t1’s links to t2.
 This function and find-path will call each other mutually recursively.
-Also, you will likely need the eliminate function and perhaps other helper functions from Lectures 30/31.
+Also, you may need the eliminate function (shown below) although you are not required to use it.